MadCow234/truffle-debug-example/README.md

 truffle-debug-example
 =====================
 As of version 4, Truffle has a built in debugger for stepping through the code that executes during a transaction.
-This project contains examples of different errors that will require the use of the debugger to fix.
+This project contains examples of different errors that will require the use of the debugger to locate and fix.

 Assumptions:
 ------------